datajournalists/djspring17/README.md

 ## Class Schedule

-What follows is a *tentative* schedule, so please carefully follow the online classroom and updates from instructors.
+What follows is a *tentative* schedule.
+This may change depending on how well you are progressing.
+If we need more time to work on something or change the order of a lesson plan we will do it and we will update the syllabus.
+So please be aware of updates from instructors.

 ### Week 1 (Feb.
 1)